Columbia ISA

 Find your TV's owner's manual and look for the letters VESA.
 This is the standard which tells you how far apart the holes are on the rear of the TV.
 VESA 75 means that there are 4 holes and each side is 75mm long.
 VESA 100/200 means that the holes are in a rectangle, with two sides measuring 100mm and two sides measuring 200mm.
 You can measure the holes yourself to determine which VESA standard fits your TV.
 Many mounting brackets are compatible with more than one VESA standard.

-WALL MOUNTS for HDTV
+WALL MOUNTS for TV

 Share on Twitter